-Ms. Keen has lived and taught in Chicago for the last eight years, and this will be her eleventh year in education.
-She has her heart in primary grades, and is excited to be back in Kindergarten to start off the 2021 school year.
+Ms. Keen has lived and taught in Chicago for several years.
+Her heart is in primary grades, and she is excited to be back in Kindergarten this year.
 She received her Bachelor’s Degree in Communicative Disorders/Speech Science from the University of Wisconsin-Madison (Go Badgers!), and is currently working on coursework toward a Master’s Degree in Bilingual Education.
 Ms. Keen grew up just outside of Minneapolis/St. Paul, but has also lived in Guatemala City, Austin, TX, and Madison, WI.
 Ms. Keen speaks fluent Spanish and is a certified bilingual teacher, so feel free to speak or practice with her anytime!
 Along with being a teacher, Ms. Keen loves to spend every minute she can outdoors.
 Whether it is paddle-boarding, hiking, camping, biking, running, swimming, or just going for a walk, she enjoys fresh air as much as she can get it.
-She lives in Noble Square with her husband, almost three year old daughter, son, and dog.
+She lives in Noble Square with her husband, almost four year old daughter, one year old son, and dog.
 They hope to go on many more travel adventures around the world in the coming years, and love to take on a “big” trip at least once per year.
 Can’t wait to see what unique experiences the next year brings!

 First Grade – Room 007